Exploring the Wheel of Wellness

 Wheel of Wellness looks at health holistically, considering everything that affects how we feel – not just our bodies, but our emotions, relationships, thoughts, beliefs, environment, and work.
 Using the Wheel of Wellness can help us grow as individuals and better understand ourselves.

 By looking at each section and setting goals, we are able to see where we are doing well and where we can improve.
 Balancing all these elements of well-being helps us live happier lives.
-When we focus on our relationships, interests, physical health, and what makes us feel connected and purposeful, we feel more fulfilled and satisfied overall.

 How to Use the Wheel of Wellness